encord-team/E-MM1/DOWNLOAD.md

 For VidGen-1M videos start/end times are not provided.
 But you can download the dataset directly from HuggingFace and extract the relevant file_id entries:
 HuggingFace Dataset: `Fudan-FUXI/VIDGEN-1M`
-Filter your dataframe for VidGen-1M entries and use the file_id column to locate the corresponding video files in the downloaded dataset.
-Match the file_id from your dataframe to the files in the VidGen-1M dataset structure, then copy them to your ROOT_DATA_PATH/save_folder/file_name locations.

 ```python
 import os